-When we are in college, we believe in a lot of things that our peers feed us.
-Then, we enter the corporate world with a lot of expectations and find out how small we know about that world - believe me, happens to the best of us.
-We go like we are the best and leave the place feeling like zero - put next to one and we will be ten, but three of us together next to one and we will be a thousand.
+When we are in college, we believe in many things that our peers feed us.
+Then, we enter the corporate world with many expectations and find out how small we know about that world - believe me, it happens to the best of us.
+We go like we are the best and leave the place feeling like zero - put next to one, and we will be ten, but three of us together next to one, and we will be a thousand.
 Zero is almost always good.

-Do you know resume writing is a skill and many of us get paid for that?
-I was doing my first internship and my manager told me how I could put what I learned a day before in a fancy way in my resume and can make people believe that I’m smarter than them.
+Do you know resume writing is a skill many of us get paid for?
+I was doing my first internship, and my manager told me how I could put what I learned a day before in a fancy way in my resume and can make people believe that I’m smarter than them.

-For example, Samosa (yes, our samosa) is called “a triangular savory pastry fried in oil, containing spiced vegetables” in a fancy restaurant where we pay more than 200 rupees for that which costs like 20 rupees at most.
-I would rather spend those 200 rupees on one samosa and one plate of tandoori momos - way better taste and at least I’d not get one hour lecture from my parents.
+For example, Samosa (yes, our samosa) is called “a triangular savoury pastry fried in oil, containing spiced vegetables” in a fancy restaurant where we pay more than 200 rupees for that costs like 20 rupees at most.
+I would rather spend those 200 rupees on one samosa and one plate of tandoori momos - way better taste, and at least I’d not get one hour lecture from my parents.

 So, Let’s see how the importance of resumes has changed over time.

 Old Resume Vs New Resume

 Resumes used to be sufficient documentation to get an interview.
 Psychology to hire a perfect candidate has changed over time, which made the resumes a necessary document to record the past in the shortest way possible but what intrigues the recruiters is the story behind the mentioned details of candidates.